 Walking Bass For Jazz Guitar – Three Easy Steps

 Recently I put together a how-to guide to building walking basslines on jazz guitar.
 Today’s post is a sneak peek of the first lesson.
-Find out how to get the full series of these lessons on walking bass by clicking here.
+You can get the full series of these lessons on walking bass as part of the FretDojo Academy Membership.
+Find out more by clicking here.

 In this lesson, you’re going to learn: